-On some models, align the cutout of the wheel ornament with the valve stem as shown.

-2. Then firmly tap the outer edge of the wheel cap with the side or heel of your hand to snap it into place.
+Align the cutout of the wheel ornament with the valve stem as shown.
+Then tap it firmly with the side or heel of your hand to snap it into place.

 Take due care in handling the ornament to avoid unexpected personal injury.